nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 ##### Aspect: Checking existence of module by `checkIfModuleExist()` within `addmod()` function

-Alternative 1 (Current choice): Checks that module does not exist in the list of modules before adding a new module
+* **Alternative 1 (Current choice)**: Checks that module does not exist in the list of modules before adding a new module
--	Pros: Ensure that there will be no duplicate modules in the list of modules
+    * Pros: Ensure that there will be no duplicate modules in the list of modules
--	Cons: User cannot have 2 same modules in the list of modules.
+    * Cons: User cannot have 2 same modules in the list of modules.

-Alternative 2: Always add a new module
+* **Alternative 2**: Always add a new module
--	Pros: The user can have 2 same modules in the list of modules.
+    * Pros: The user can have 2 same modules in the list of modules.
--	Cons: If the user had inputted 2 same modules and wants to add the workload for these modules, the current application will only update the module that was inputted earlier, ignoring the second module, resulting in inconsistency.
+    * Cons: If the user had inputted 2 same modules and wants to add the workload for these modules, the current application will only update the module that was inputted earlier, ignoring the second module, resulting in inconsistency.
--	Cons: If the user does not want duplicate modules, the user must ensure he/she does not add a module that is already in the list of modules.
+    * Cons: If the user does not want duplicate modules, the user must ensure he/she does not add a module that is already in the list of modules.

 ### 4.3 Add Time <a name="4.3"></a>